 If you've ever had hot flushes, you'll know how uncomfortable they can feel.
-The sudden intense burning up feeling, the prickly skin sensation, the profuse sweating and tell-tale facial redness, not to mention the heart palpitations can be thoroughly unpleasant.
+The sudden intense burning up feeling, the prickly skin sensation, the profuse sweating and tell-tale facial redness, not to mention, for some, the heart palpitations can be thoroughly unpleasant.

-Three out of every four women in the UK experience them during menopause as a consequence of declining oestrogen levels, which are thought to upset the body's natural thermostat.
+Three out of every four women in the UK experience them during menopause and although the jury is still out on what causes them they may be a consequence of variable oestrogen levels, which are thought to upset the body's natural thermostat.

 Best treatments for menopause symptoms

-Thankfully, hot flushes are very treatable.
-Your doctor can advise you on suitable drug treatments, but what you eat – or don't eat – can actually have a big impact.
+Thankfully, hot flushes are extremely treatable.
+Your doctor can advise you on Hormone Replacement and other medication, but what you eat – or don't eat – may also have an impact.

-A major study of 17,000 menopausal women, which was published in the medical journal Menopause, found that participants who ate lots of fruit, veggies and wholegrains experienced fewer hot flushes than those who consumed poorer, less nutrient-packed diets.
+Another major study of 17,000 menopausal women, published in the medical journal Menopause, found that participants who ate lots of fruit, veggies and wholegrains experienced fewer hot flushes than those who consumed poorer, less nutrient-packed diets.

 10 healthy Mediterranean foods